Narcissistic injury

-When their weaknesses or past traumas are attacked, a narcissistic person shows an abnormal reaction—they counterattack or blame others instead of presenting themselves as a human who can admit to having flaws.

-In psychology, narcissistic injury, also known as narcissistic wound or wounded ego, is emotional trauma that overwhelms an individual's defense mechanisms and devastates their pride and self-worth.
-In some cases, the shame or disgrace is so significant that the individual can never again truly feel good about who they are.
+In psychoanalysis, narcissistic injury, also known as narcissistic wound or wounded ego, is emotional trauma that overwhelms an individual's defense mechanisms and affects their pride or sense of dignity.
 This is sometimes referred to as a "narcissistic scar".

-Freud maintained that "losses in love" and "losses associated with failure" often leave behind injury to an individual's self-regard.
+Sigmund Freud maintained that "losses in love" and "losses associated with failure" often leave behind injury to an individual's self-regard.